 What if the provided references do not provide any information?

 Most of the company policies prevent professionals from providing information about their previous candidates and if the provided reference refuses to give so and you fail to retrieve the information that you are seeking, then inform the candidate and ask them to give more reliable alternative references.

-Is it okay to call references that were referred by the candidate’s given references?
+Is it okay to call references that refer to the candidate’s given references?

-If a reference provides other references that you can call to check about the candidate, then it is permitted to do so.
-This can be only done after getting consent and grant from the candidate’s themselves.
+If a reference provides other references that you can call to check about the candidate, then it permits to do so.
+This can be done after getting consent and grant from the candidate’s themselves.
 If the candidate is not providing them consent, then ask the candidate to provide additional references for further checking.

 What were the various responsibilities that the candidate had while working in your previous company?

-This is a vital question, since it allows you to compare the job qualities and responsibilities provided to you by the candidate with respect to the job responsibilities stated by the candidate’s previous employer.
+This is a vital question since it allows you to compare the job roles and responsibilities provided to you by the candidate concerning the job responsibilities stated by the candidate’s previous employer.
 Before asking such a question, briefly state about the job description that the candidate has applied to, just to give an idea to the reference about the candidate.
 Try to draw attention towards the top priority responsibilities that are relevant to the applied job.